First Steps

 Set up a project prompt for better results

-quint-code works without any project-level prompts.
-But adding a prompt file with Quint-aware instructions makes the agent significantly better at using the tools proactively.
+haft works without any project-level prompts.
+But adding a prompt file with haft-aware instructions makes the agent significantly better at using the tools proactively.
 See Agent Prompt Setup for details.

 # Claude Code